shrinerb/shrine-imgix/README.md

 imgix = Shrine::Storage::Imgix.new(
   storage:          Shrine::Storage::S3.new(**s3_options),
+  include_prefix:   true, # set to false if you have prefix configured in Imgix source
-  api_key:          "xzy123",
+  api_key:          "xzy123",                 #
-  host:             "my-subdomain.imgix.net",
+  host:             "my-subdomain.imgix.net", # Imgix::Client options
-  secure_url_token: "abc123", # optional
+  secure_url_token: "abc123", # optional      #
 )

 Shrine.storages[:store] = imgix
 ```

-All options other than `:storage` are used for instantiating an `Imgix::Client`,
+All options other than `:storage` and `:include_prefix` are used for
-so see the [imgix] gem for information about all possible options.
+instantiating an `Imgix::Client`, see the [imgix] gem for information about all
+possible options.
+The `:include_prefix` option decides whether the `#prefix`
+of the underlying storage will be included in the generated Imgix URLs.

 All storage actions are forwarded to the main storage, and deleted files are
 automatically purged from Imgix.
 The only method that the Imgix storage